microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

 Please note that the same package exists for Windows Forms.
 Its name is <a href="https://www.nuget.org/packages/Microsoft.Toolkit.Forms.UI.Controls/" target="_blank">Microsoft.Toolkit.Forms.UI.Controls</a>.

-1. If the ExpensIt solution is not opened in Visual Studio, double click on *"C:\XAMLIslandsLab\ExpenseIt.sln"*.
+1. If the ContosoExpenses solution is not opened in Visual Studio, double click on `C:\XAMLIslandsLab\Lab\Exercise1\01-Start\ContosoExpenses\ContosoExpenses.sln`.
-2. Right click on the **ExpenseIt** project in the Solution Explorer window on the left and choose **Manage NuGet Packages...**.
+2. Right click on the **ContosoExpenses** project in the Solution Explorer window on the left and choose **Manage NuGet Packages...**.

     ![Manage NuGet Packages menu in Visual Studio](ManageNuGetPackages.png)